Ste4890/symfonyRatelimiter/README.md

 - Implementation from scratch of an IP based rate limiting service
 - limits should be configurable (by default 3 POST and 5 GET every 60 seconds)

+## Troubleshooting

+If `docker-compose up` up fails because another service is using port 80 (such as Apache, for example), run  `export HTTP_PORT=999` to force caddy to use another port instead of the default one.